cucumber/docs/content/gherkin/gherkin-reference.md

 - Describe an event
 - Describe an expected outcome

-This is done with steps.
+This is done with Steps.

 ### Steps

-A step typically starts with `Given`, `When` or `Then`.
-If there are multiple `Given` or `When` steps underneath each other, you can use `And` or `But`.
-Cucumber does not differentiate between the keywords, but choosing the right one is important for the readability of the scenario as a whole.
+A Step typically starts with `Given`, `When`, or `Then`.

+If there are multiple `Given` or `When` Steps underneath each other, you can use `And` or `But`.
+Cucumber does not differentiate between the keywords, but choosing the right one is important for the readability of the Scenario as a whole.

 #### Given

-`Given` steps are used to describe the initial context of the system---the *scene* of the scenario.
+`Given` steps are used to describe the initial context of the system---the *scene* of the Scenario.
 It is typically something that happened in the *past*.

-When Cucumber executes a `Given` step it will configure the system to be in a well-defined state, such as creating and configuring objects or adding data to the test database.
+When Cucumber executes a `Given` Step, it will configure the system to be in a well-defined state, such as creating and configuring objects or adding data to the test database.

-It's ok to have several `Given` steps (just use `And` or `But` for number 2 and upwards to make it more readable).
+It's okay to have several `Given` steps (just use `And` or `But` for number 2 and upwards to make it more readable).

 #### When

-`When` steps are used to describe an event, or an *action*.
+`When` Steps are used to describe an event, or an *action*.
 This can be a person interacting with the system, or it can be an event triggered by another system.

-It's strongly recommended you only have a single `When` step per scenario.
-If you feel compelled to add more it's usually a sign that you should split the scenario up in multiple scenarios.
+It's strongly recommended you only have a single `When` step per Scenario.
+If you feel compelled to add more, it's usually a sign that you should split the Scenario up into multiple Scenarios.

 #### Then

 `Then` steps are used to describe an *expected* outcome, or result.

-The [step definition](/cucumber/step-definitions/) of a `Then` step should use an *assertion* to compare the *actual* outcome (what the system actually does) to the *expected* outcome (what the step says the system is supposed to do).
+The [Step Definition](/cucumber/step-definitions/) of a `Then` Step should use an *assertion* to compare the *actual* outcome (what the system actually does) to the *expected* outcome (what the Step says the system is supposed to do).

 ### Background

-Occasionally you'll find yourself repeating the same `Given` steps in all of the scenarios in a feature file.
-Since it is repeated in every scenario it is an indication that those steps are not *essential* to describe the scenarios, they are *incidental details*.
+Occasionally you'll find yourself repeating the same `Given` Steps in all of the Scenarios in a Feature file.

+Since it is repeated in every Scenario, it is an indication that those Steps are not *essential* to describe the Scenarios; they are *incidental details*.

-You can literally move such `Given` steps to the background by grouping them under a `Background` section before the first scenario:
+You can literally move such `Given` steps to the background, by grouping them under a `Background` section.
+Put the `Background` before the first Scenario:

 ```gherkin
 Background: